The Murderbot Diaries: Network Effect (2020)

-Murderbot has been sent by Dr. Mensah on a research expedition that includes her daughter Amena, her brother-in-law Thiago, and Drs.
+Murderbot has been sent by Dr. Mensah on a research expedition including her daughter Amena, her brother-in-law Thiago, and Drs.
 Arada, Overse, and Ratthi.
 Their ship is set upon by a hostile transport vessel, into which Murderbot and Amena are dragged as the others flee in an escape pod.
-As the transport moves into a nearby wormhole, Murderbot hunts the grey-skinned humanoids in control of the ship, isolates Amena and the human captives Ras and Eletra in a safe zone, and begins to realize that the transport is the same one once controlled by its robot pilot friend ART.
+As the transport moves into a nearby wormhole, Murderbot hunts the grey-skinned humanoids in control of the ship, isolates Amena and the human captives Ras and Eletra in a safe zone, and begins to realize the transport is the same one once controlled by its robot pilot friend ART.

 Arada and the others, who have followed the ship into the wormhole, are able to board as Murderbot finishes off the hostiles and manages to reload a deleted ART with a code phrase left for it.
-As Murderbot guessed, after being invaded by the grey raiders, ART sent them after the SecUnit ostensibly for use as a weapon, but really because ART determined that Murderbot could overcome them.
-Murderbot is enraged that ART would endanger the SecUnit's humans this way, and is further annoyed when ART insists that Murderbot and its human crew help find and recover the transport vessel's missing crew.
+As Murderbot guessed, after being invaded by the grey raiders, ART sent them after the SecUnit ostensibly for use as a weapon, but really because ART determined Murderbot could overcome them.
+Murderbot is enraged ART would endanger the SecUnit's humans this way, and is further annoyed when ART insists Murderbot and its human crew help find and recover the transport vessel's missing crew.

-Murderbot and its team descend to the planetary colony that seems to be at the center of the situation, and find that the colonists have been exposed to alien remnant contamination.
+Murderbot and its team descend to the planetary colony (on a planet referred to in Platform Decay as "Hell Plague Planet") at the center of the situation, and find the colonists have been exposed to alien remnant contamination.
 They have developed the grey skin condition to varying degrees, and have separated into warring factions representing the least contaminated versus the most, who seem controlled by an alien hive mind.
 The missing crew have effected their own escape, and while Arada and her people help them, Murderbot is captured.
 ART begins firing missiles at the colony, demanding its release.
 Murderbot is rescued with the help of another SecUnit whose governor module it disabled, as well as a software version of itself set loose on the colony's defenses.
 The group returns to Preservation, and Murderbot decides to accompany ART and its crew on their next mission.